Simple Sauces and Such

 Include this wonderful sweet yet tart cranberry orange sauce at your next Thanksgiving feast.
 Contributed by Leslie Cerier from Going Wild in the Kitchen: The Fresh and Sassy Tastes of Vegetarian Cooking* (reprinted by permission of the author and Square One Publishing).
 Try this sauce with the Tempeh Stew with Wine and Shiitake Mushrooms.
 Photos by Hannah Kaminsky of Bittersweet. more→

-This super-easy cold sauce is perfect for simple sautéed or grilled tofu or tempeh recipes. more→
+This super-easy cold sauce made with just three ingredients — vegan mayo, relish, and mustard — is perfect for simple sautéed or grilled tofu or tempeh recipes. more→

 Cooked tomato-based sauces such as this enchilada sauce is a great way to enhance southwestern-style specialties, especially ones that are tortilla-based.
 It’s a good bet for those who are wary of super-hot chili-based sauces—you can give it a milder flavor, especially if you use poblano peppers rather than the smaller, hotter varieties. more→